AIMET PyTorch AdaRound API

 Quant Scheme Enum

-class aimet_common.defs.QuantScheme[source]
+class aimet_common.defs.QuantScheme(value)[source]

 Enumeration of Quant schemes